contiki-ng/contiki-ng/doc/project/Where-to-report-issues,-ask-questions,-etc.md

 When opening an issue:
 * Check if a similar issue wasn't already opened (and maybe resolved);
+* For bug reports, please provide enough information for the reader to be able reproduce the problem;
+* Use English language only;
 * Polish your message, use punctuation, proof-read the text, etc.;
-* For bug reports, please provide enough information for the reader to be able reproduce the problem;